baharehpourmalayeri/baharehpourmalayeri/README.md

  ## Hi there, Welcome to my page! 🎉

-I’m a newbie Frontend Developer based in the beautiful city of Gothenburg, Sweden. 🇸🇪
+I’m a creative Frontend Developer based in the beautiful city of Gothenburg, Sweden. 🇸🇪

 My focus has been on frontend development, but I'm currently expanding my knowledge to dive deeper into backend technologies as well.